AdobeDocs/experience-platform.fr-FR/help/data-governance/home.md

 Des stratégies d’utilisation des données doivent être mises en œuvre pour que les libellés d’utilisation des données prennent en charge efficacement la conformité des données.
 Data usage policies are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on data within [!DNL Experience Platform].

 Un exemple d’action marketing peut être le souhait d’exporter un jeu de données vers un service tiers.
-S’il existe une stratégie en place indiquant que des types de données spécifiques, comme des informations d’identification personnelle, ne peuvent pas être exportées et qu’une étiquette « I » (données d’identité) a été appliquée au jeu de données, vous recevrez une réponse de Policy Service vous indiquant qu’une stratégie d’utilisation des données a été enfreinte.
+If there is a policy in place saying that specific types of data, such as Personally Identifiable Information (PII), cannot be exported and an &quot;I&quot; label (Identity data) has been applied to the dataset, you will receive a response from the [!DNL Policy Service] telling you that a data usage policy has been violated.

-Once data usage labels have been applied, data stewards can create policies using the DULE Policy Service API or the [!DNL Experience Platform] user interface.
+Once data usage labels have been applied, data stewards can create policies using the DULE [!DNL Policy Service] API or the [!DNL Experience Platform] user interface.

 >[!IMPORTANT]
 >